Rachel-Freeland/about-me/README.md

 ### Links and Resources
-Many many tricks from [w3Schools.](https://www.w3schools.com/) Delightful Photos provided by Amanda Boston
+Many many tricks from [w3Schools.](https://www.w3schools.com/) Delightful Photos provided by Amanda Boston, and one more from https://www.pxfuel.com/

 ### Reflections and Comments
+#### Lab 02
 I am really proud of the plan I came up with for looping through arrays to ask and answer my questions.
 I also did a ton of work in CSS during this lab, and both learned a ton about various features of CSS and also came out with a product I am pretty happy with.
+#### Lab 03
+A little more code for the sake of assignment here, but it went pretty smoothly, the Javascript especially.